 JCA’s experienced ecologists can carry out barn owl surveys, which will assess buildings and trees for nesting barn owls and other field signs.

 Barn owl surveys can be carried at any time of year.

 If barn owls are found to be nesting within the development site JCA will provide detailed guidance on how you can proceed and be commissioned to design a suitable Mitigation Plan which will limit negative effects of the development and retain the positive conservation status of barn owls in the area.

 Birds and the Law:

 The amount of protection afforded to birds varies depending on their listings on different schedules.Under the Wildlife and Countryside Act 1981it is an offence to kill, injure or take any wild bird, or damage or destroy the nest or eggs of any breeding bird.
 Particularly vulnerable bird species are listed on Schedule 1 of the Act, and are also afforded protection against intentional or reckless disturbance.

 Request a quote

-JCA is my first choice when requiring or asked to recommend reliable experts on trees in the context of property and development.
+CA is my first choice when requiring or asked to recommend reliable experts on trees in the context of property and development.
 They have an excellent understanding of the technical aspects of trees and legal matters involving them, contributing well to interdisciplinary decision-making.

-Nesting Birds Survey Timeline:
+Bird Survey Timeline: